GabiTulba/SVAS/README.md

-# Static Visualiser for compariosn Sorting Algorithms
+# Static Visualiser for Compariosn Sorting Algorithms

 ## Overview
-Static Visualiser for comparison Sorting Algorithms (**SVSA** for short) is a exactly what the name sugests, a tool for visualizing comparison sorting algorithms.  <br>
+Static Visualiser for Comparison Sorting Algorithms (**SVCSA** for short) is a exactly what the name sugests, a tool for visualizing comparison sorting algorithms.  <br>
 A static visualisation of a sorting algorithm is a graphic (see the examples below), of the states a vector goes through when it is being sorted by a specific algorithm.

 ## Instalation
-In order to use SVSA make sure you have a version of `python 3.x` installed and `Pillow`.
+In order to use SVCSA make sure you have a version of `python 3.x` installed and `Pillow`.

 ## To Do:
-I intend to add a GIF animation option for the SortAnimater class.
+I intend to add a GIF animation option for the `SortAnimator` class.

 ## Examples
 Here are some examples for the currently implemented sorting algorithms: <br>